PA Program Goals

 Summary of PACKRAT Performance

 In eight of the last ten years, Butler's didactic year PA classes have exceed the national average on the end-Didactic PACKRAT examination.
-In nine of the last ten years, Butler’s experiential year PA classes have exceeded the national average on the end-Program PACKRAT examination.
-Based on the data from 2017 PACKRAT examination that was administered on April 4, 2017, areas of particular strength for Butler students include Scientific Concepts, Diagnosis and Diagnostic Studies.
-Of note, Butler PA students also exceeded the national average for 12 of 13 organ system sections on the end-Program PACKRAT exam that was administered on April 4, 2017.
+In each of the last ten years, Butler’s experiential year PA classes have exceeded the national average on the end-Program PACKRAT examination.
+Based on the data from 2020 PACKRAT examination that was administered in the Spring of 2020, areas of particular strength for Butler students include Health Maintenance, Clinical Therapeutics, Diagnostic Studies, and Orthopedics/Rheumatology.

 Summary of Student Rotation Evaluations by Preceptors